I'm a DIY home repair and renovations expert. I share my knowledge online to help others get the job done and save money at the same time.

 Choices of Refrigerator Tubing

-- PVC or plastic tubing is also an option.
+PVC or plastic tubing is also an option.
 Plastic is very cheap.
-Some have reported noticing a bad taste in their fridge water and ice.
+Some have reported noticing a bad taste in their fridge water and ice with a plastic water line.
 Another possible problem is that plastic is not a very strong product and cuts quite easily.
-For insurance purposes, you might want to stay away for using PVC or plastic.
+For insurance purposes, you might want to stay away from using PVC or plastic.

 A Valuable Tip: Make sure you leave extra tubing behind your fridge so you can pull it out to clean behind it.
 Give yourself an extra 5 or 6’ of line.
 So if the distance from the refrigerator hook up to the water line you are tapping into is 10’ make sure the line you are installing is at least 15’ so you have room to pull your fridge out.

 The Best Choice: Stainless Steel Tubing

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.